JanHerca/urantiapedia-backup/en/article/Jan_Herca/The_lost_city_of_Bethsaida.md

 The Jewish historian Flavius ​​Josephus mentioned it on several occasions:

-> He also raised the village of Bethsaida, situated on Lake Gennesaret, to the status of a city, adding inhabitants and securing fortifications, and called it Julias, the same name as Caesar's daughter.
-[AJ 18:2.1]
+> He also raised the village of Bethsaida, situated on Lake Gennesaret, to the status of a city, adding inhabitants and securing fortifications, and called it Julias, the same name as Caesar's daughter. [[AJ 18:2.1](/en/book/Judaism/The_Works_of_Flavius_Josephus/Antiquities_18#v2_1)]

 It seems that the name change of the town took place around the year 30, the year of Jesus' death, but we do not get its location from there.

-> ...when [the Jordan River] has traveled another one hundred and twenty stadia, it first passes the city of Julias, then flows through the middle of Lake Gennesaret; then it flows a long way through a desert, and ends at Lake Asphaltitus.
-[BJ 3:5.1]
+> ...when [the Jordan River] has traveled another one hundred and twenty stadia, it first passes the city of Julias, then flows through the middle of Lake Gennesaret; then it flows a long way through a desert, and ends at Lake Asphaltitus. [[BJ 3:10.7](/en/book/Judaism/The_Works_of_Flavius_Josephus/War_3#v10_7)]

 From the description it seems to be saying that Julias, the ancient Bethsaida, was located before the mouth of the Jordan in the Sea of ​​Galilee.